-This historic map of Green Bay, Wisconsin and Fort Howard was created in 1867 by Albert Ruger, a prominent 19th century map maker.
+This historic map of Green Bay, Wisconsin was created in 1867 by Albert Ruger, a prominent 19th century map maker.
 The map shows a bird’s eye view of the area as it once was, including street names and old landmarks.

-Landmarks on the map include the the remains of the old military fort, Chicago and North Western Railroad Depot, Turners Hall, Bay City House, Fox River Hotel, Green Bay House, and Presbyterian, Catholic, Methodist, Moravian, Episcopal, German Lutheran, Baptist, and Congregational churches.
+Landmarks on the map include the Chicago and North Western Railroad Depot, Turners Hall, Bay City House, Fox River Hotel, Green Bay House, remains of the old military fort, numerous churches, and more.

-This map of Green Bay will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
+This old bird’s eye view map of Green Bay will make an attractive addition to your office, library, or den and can even be used to teach children the geography and history of the area.
 When you’re done exploring, click here to get your copy of the restored map.